Boys Like That

 For the first five years of their lives, boys like that dress like girls.
 They wear shiny blouses with puffed sleeves and skirts with gold borders that sit prettily on their feet.
 Strings of jasmine hang across their heads, attracting small bees that only the boys can see.
 Thick smears of kajal make them look bewildered even though they have already understood the ant, the streaming of sunlight, and the technology of anger as contained in the heel and hand.
 Boys like that are given cricket bats and small rubber balls by visitors who wonder why they haven’t got one already.
 Boys like that hold these things indifferently, forgetting them under chairs or beside trees.
 Boys like that don’t speak for a long time because no one speaks to them.
 When they say their first word, they say it under their breath so no one can hear it.
 They do this on purpose.

 Boys like that have one aunt or uncle who dies at thirty.
 They meet when the aunt/uncle is already dying from something that makes their breath smell like kerosene.
-This could be due to drug addiction, diseases of the blood or liver, excessive spirituality, tuberculosis, boredom, multiple attacks of typhoid or unrequited love.
+This could be due to drug addiction in such cases people should avail addiction treatment solutions florida as they can help individuals to get rid off alcohol addiction or it could be due to diseases of the blood or liver, excessive spirituality, tuberculosis, boredom, multiple attacks of typhoid or unrequited love.
 The aunt/uncle plays pranks that leave lifelong scars on the arms of boys like that.
 They show them pictures of men holding their penises like they are heavy secrets and of women pinching nipples that look dry and tired.
 The aunt/uncle takes boys like that for walks in unsafe places and makes them read long before they are ready.
 During summer vacations, boys like that read about God, breasts, coming down from LSD, the sexual molestation of twelve-year-old white girls, Kashmiri pot, Nissim Ezekiel, the Tandoori murders, autism, bisexuality, cowboys, Americans eating, Americans praying, Americans fucking, Americans shooting people, people shooting Americans, English breakfasts, ghosts, computers, and demons.
 Boys like that become fluent in English in the wrong way, so that people treat them either with suspicion or as wayward Christians.
 When the aunt/uncle finally dies, boys like that don’t go to the funeral.

 Boys like that leave spaces in other people’s memories of cricket or watching blue films, spaces that are boy-shaped and difficult to fill.
 Meanwhile, boys like that remember standing in front of packed chicken cages at the back of butcher shops.
 They remember how the chickens’ wings opened uselessly when they were pulled out of the cage.
 They remember putting out their arms and screeching along with the chickens.
 Boys like that think of how death was a slice of afternoon wedged between the cage and the stump of wood cradling the thick, dirty knife, punctuated with cries that were clear and easy to understand: please don’t kill me like this, please don’t kill me in this way, please don’t, ok then goodbye everything and everyone, this hurts, this hurts so much and I don’t want it to happen but it is, ok then goodbye.
 Boys like that don’t become vegetarians.